mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 {
     common = css.$use( CommonStyles)

-    // extend the "vbox" CSS class from the CommonStyles stylesheet sidebar = css.$class({ "+": this.common.vbox,
+    // use the boxShadow custom CSS property from the CommonStyles stylesheet sidebar = css.$class({
+        boxShadow: this.common.boxShadow,
         position: "absolute",
         width: css.em(15),
         height: css.em(50)
     })

-    // extend two CSS classes
-    rightbar = css.$class({ "+": [this.sidebar, this.common.standout],
-        width: css.em(10),
-        left: css.em(1)
-    })
 }
 ```

-The `$use` function returns the same object that is returned by the `activate` function.
-The difference between the `$use` and `activate` functions is that the former doesn't insert the rules into the DOM - it only makes them available for referencing.

-When the style definition class is activated and deactivated, all the used style definition classes are activated and deactivated too.
+The `$use` function returns the instance of the referenced style definition class.
+When our style definition class is activated and deactivated, all the referenced style definition classes are activated and deactivated too.
 This provides a nice encapsulation of the referenced classes and makes the style definition classes self-contained units.

 ## Embedding Style Definitions